 Which branch of psychology is the best?

-Most people consider clinical psychology to be at the top of the list because it applies all other aspects of psychology in improving the mental health of patients.
+Most people consider clinical psychology to be at the top of the list because this branch of psychology applies all other aspects of psychology in improving the mental health of patients.
 These psychologists focus solely on the management of patients living with behavioral, emotional, and mental disorders.

-Also, developmental psychology explores the growth process over a lifetime and provides knowledge that allows a better understanding of ways to increase the quality of life in different age groups.
+Also, developmental psychologists explore the growth process over a lifetime and provide knowledge that allows a better understanding of ways to increase the quality of life in different age groups.

 Other less popular ones, like industrial organizational psychologists, also play a vital role in employee’s mental health and productivity.